Located in Áras Éanna. Open Monday to Friday 9am – 5.30pm and weekends in the summer season.

 For opening hours and other up to date information please visit their Facebook page.

-Mary started making patchwork quilts when her sister requested one for a birthday present in 1992.
-Before that fateful day, she had sewn everything from baby clothes to wedding dresses, but quilting captured her heart with its combination of practicality, artistic expression and connection to the traditional skills of American women.
+I started making patchwork quilts in 1992 when my sister requested one for her birthday.
+Before that fateful day, I had sewn everything from baby clothes to wedding dresses, but quilting captured my heart with its combination of practicality, artistic expression, and historical connection to the traditional skills of American women.

 Steve has been working with wood since leaving school in 2001 after studying cabinet making and furniture restoration for 3 years at Moulton College, Northamptonshire, England where his passion for woodwork was ignited.